xlab-si/xopera-docs/docs/cli.rst

         With ``opera notify`` and by empowering the orchestrator with the practical usage of TOSCA policies and triggers we wanted to enable scaling and other similar use cases that are based on policies and triggers.
-        Many applications and services (e.g. AWS Lambda, Docker containers, Kubernetes solutions etc.) that are deployed with xOpera orchestrator often include the configuration of monitoring tool (e.g. Prometheus) that is able to collect certain metrics like CPU load or memory usage.
+        Many applications and services (e.g., AWS Lambda, Docker containers, Kubernetes solutions etc.) that are deployed with xOpera orchestrator often include the configuration of monitoring tool (e.g., Prometheus) that is able to collect certain metrics like CPU load or memory usage.
         We wanted to ensure scaling of the solutions when certain limits (from TOSCA policies) are reached (like too high CPU usage).